miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Vandal acknowledge quest payment and corrected two wrong auras.
 Swapped Lily cutscene Phil with scrubs model Bill if Phil is dead.
 Prevented asking Malcolm about Heather when you already saved her.
-Added option to pay Vandal instead of replacement and fixed monitor.
+Added option to pay Vandal and fixed bad lighting and other details.
 Made Phil only refer to clinic computer if you already accessed it.
 Fixed clinic guard not dropping key if killed by seductive feeding.
 Made it possible to continue E's quest after visiting Vandal often.